 10. Fatalities

 Finally, rear-end crashes could cause fatalities.
-If the vehicle that hits you is driving fast enough or is large enough, it could crumple the passenger compartment enough to crush you.
+If the vehicle that hits you is traveling fast enough or is large enough, it could crumple the passenger compartment enough to crush you.
 Those sitting in the rear seat are at a higher risk of death because they are closer to the vehicle’s rear.

 Rear-End Collision Causes